zxc916684603/ecs/intl.en-US/Pricing/Switch from Pay-As-You-Go to subscription.md

 -   The current instance status is not supported to switch.
 -   Switch is not allowed because the release time has been set for the instance.
--   Switch is not allowed because the instance has expired.
 -   Switch is not allowed because instance information has changed.
 -   A switch order for the instance has not been paid.